 AMSCs are exempt from the provisions of the Federal Advisory Committee Act (FACA), pursuant to the Maritime Transportation Security Act (MTSA) of 2002 (46 U.S.C. § 70112).
 As such, the COTP may consult with the AMSC at any point without violating the provisions of FACA.
 HSCs are also exempt from FACA because they have been created as operational committees.
-HSCs should operate in accordance with Coast Guard policy, "Guidance for Coast Guard Coordination of Marine Transportation System (MTS) Improvement Efforts at the Regional and Local Level", COMDTINST 16010.9.
-When coordinating, supporting, or participating in the activities of HSCs and/or other local MTS committees, COTPs should be aware of the provisions of the Federal Advisory Committee Act (FACA) provided by Coast Guard policy, "Committee Management Policy and Procedures", COMDTINST 5420.37 (Series).
-HSCs and other local MTS committees will not be advisory committees under FACA if they are organized and run in accordance with the guidance contained in NVIC 01-00, "Guidance For The Establishment And Development Of Harbor Safety Committees Under The Marine Transportation System Initiative."
-Departure from that guidance, however, through Coast Guard control of a committee's governance or agenda, could convert an HSC or other local MTS committee into an advisory committee required to comply with the provisions of FACA.
+HSCs should operate in accordance with Coast Guard policy, Guidance for Coast Guard Coordination of Marine Transportation System (MTS) Improvement Efforts at the Regional and Local Level, COMDTINST 16010.9.
+When coordinating, supporting, or participating in the activities of HSCs and/or other local MTS committees, COTPs should be aware of the provisions of the Federal Advisory Committee Act (FACA) as discussed in Coast Guard policy, Committee Management Policy and Procedures, COMDTINST 5420.37 (Series).
+HSCs and other local MTS committees will not be advisory committees under

+FACA if they are organized and run in accordance with the guidance contained in NVIC 01-00, "Guidance for the Establishment and Development of Harbor Safety Committees under the Marine Transportation System Initiative."
+Departure from that guidance, however, through Coast Guard control of a committee's governance or agenda, could convert an HSC or other local MTS committee into an advisory committee that is required to comply with the provisions of FACA.
 Any questions on this matter should be referred to the COTP's servicing District legal office.